TheRenegadeCoder/sample-programs-website/docs/languages/algol68/index.md

 ## Description

-[According to Wikipedia][1], ALGOL 68—also known as Algorithmic Language 68—is a successor to the ALGOL 60 language.
+[According to Wikipedia][1], ALGOL 68, also known as Algorithmic Language 68, is a successor to the ALGOL 60 language.
 As the name suggests, ALGOL 68 first appeared in 1968 as an imperative programming language.